kmquigley/DESGW-automation_pipeline/README.md

                         DAG job is submitted outside of the container for security reasons.
-                        Uses jobsub client, which is only available on des70.fnal.gov Actual file that is run is SEdiff.sh ** This is similar but NOT identical to gw-workflow/SEdiff.sh Edits made:
+                        Uses jobsub client, which is only available on des70.fnal.gov Actual file that is run is SEdiff.sh ** This is NOT identical to gw-workflow/SEdiff.sh Edits made:
                                     ./expCalib-isaac-BBH.py and ./expCalib-isaac-BNS.py are copied into the job folder earlier
                         Produces a jobsub out file for the exposure.